 Like all "in-between" products, it is intended for versatile use, from short hikes to itinerant treks on easy to medium trails.

-The mid cut holds the ankle more flexibly than a high upper and therefore makes the shoe lighter.
+The mid-cut holds the ankle more flexibly than a high upper, making the shoe lighter.

 The low cut: the lightest.

 It leaves the ankle free to move, perfect for strolling, active walking, and short hikes on easy trails where you don't want the constraints of high uppers.